epiverse-trace/blueprints/blueprints.md

-Software development blueprints for *Epiverse-TRACE*
+The *Epiverse-TRACE* blueprints for software development
 ================

   - [Context](#context)